Manoel Island

 Manoel Island (Il-Gżira Manoel), formerly known as Bishop's Island (Il-Gżira tal-Isqof, Isola del Vescovo) or the Isolotto, is a small island which forms part of the municipality of Gżira in Marsamxett Harbour, Malta.
 It is named after the Portuguese Grand Master António Manoel de Vilhena, who built a fort on the island in the 1720s.
+The island was in turn renamed after the fort.

 Geography

 Manoel Island is a low, rather flat hill, shaped roughly like a leaf.
 It is located in the middle of Marsamxett Harbour, with Lazzaretto Creek to its south and Sliema Creek to its north.
 The island is connected to mainland Malta by a bridge.
 The whole island can be viewed from the bastions of the capital Valletta.